What is the HIBAR Research Alliance?

 What does the HIBAR Research Alliance Do?

 The HRA is tackling a key problem: Today, some practices within the academic system unintentionally discourage researchers from participating in HIBAR projects, and this in turn impedes the ability of universities to respond to the needs of society.
-A gentle shift in the culture of the university system is needed to help more faculty members and student to participate in these types of projects.
+A shift in the culture of the university system is needed to help more faculty members and student to participate in these types of projects.
 Contributors to the HRA believe that this cultural shift can be achieved through a coordinated combination of bottom-up, top-down, and cross-sector efforts.

 More details about the HRA strategy are included in our Strategic Plan.